 We believe that every student who has a reasonable prospect of being graded at any level for GCSE or BTEC should be entered at the end of the course being followed.
 For Core and Options subjects this will be at the end of Year 11 in all courses.

 The following documents may help you assist your son /daughter during their revision period:

-Students who make insufficient progress, or produce inadequate or insufficient coursework will be expected to attend compulsory intervention sessions after school from 2.30 – 3.30pm.
+Students who make insufficient progress, or produce inadequate or insufficient coursework will be expected to attend compulsory booster sessions after school from 2.30 – 3.30pm.

 Should a student fail to complete the necessary coursework or fail to attend their final examination without a doctor’s certificate, s/he will be required to reimburse the school for the examination fees for that subject.